17 Signs of a Condescending Person in Relationships & How to Deal

 Some people use condescension as a way to assert control or dominance in a relationship.
 They feel they are keeping the upper hand by constantly correcting or belittling their partner.

-This often stems from a need to feel in charge or superior, making it hard for them to see how damaging this behavior is.
+This often stems from a need to feel in charge or superior, making it difficult for them to recognize the harm caused by this behavior.
 Over time, this can create a toxic dynamic in the relationship.

 3. Learned behavior from past relationships

-A condescending partner might have picked up this behavior from their upbringing or previous relationships.
+A condescending partner may have developed this behavior from their upbringing or previous relationships.

 They may unconsciously repeat these patterns if they grew up around family members who spoke down to others or were in relationships where they were constantly belittled.